4 Artists, 4 Shows, and a Courthouse

 Venice, Italy

-Ode to the Everglades is Edouard Duval-Carrié's largest painting to date and serves as the primary public art installation at the justice center's main lobby entrance.
+is Edouard Duval-Carrié's largest painting to date and serves as the primary public art installation at the justice center's main lobby entrance.
 Like Doucet, Duval-Carrié highlights South Florida's biodiversity.
 His works in the courthouse offer a perspective where the Everglades dominate the foreground while the Miami cityscape appears diminished in the background—a direct visual statement on where our care should be directed.